fredbi/go-experiments/go-openapi/ideas.md

   * JSON document with JSONPath query support
   * JSON document with other Marshal or Unmarshal targets, such as MarshalBSON (to store in MongoDB), MarshalJSONB (to store directly into postgres), ...

-To avoid undue propagation of dependencies to external stuff like DB drivers etc, these should come as an independant module.
+To avoid undue propagation of dependencies to external stuff like DB drivers etc, they should come as independant modules.

 There is a contrib module to absorb novel ideas and experimentations without breaking anything.